Skip to content

 Getting Started with ADOxx

-The ADOxx platform allows you to realize your own domain-specific modelling language, mechanisms and algorithms to process model artifacts and a modelling procedure on how to create models and to extract value from them.
-This is achieved through configuration of so called "libraries" which package the relevant information about the implementation.
+ADOxx allows you to realize your own domain-specific modelling language, mechanisms and algorithms to process model artifacts and a modelling procedure on how to create models and to extract value from them.
+The implementation result is your own modelling tool (an ADOxx based tool), which can be easily distributed to users.

 Structure of Documentation